redromnon/HeroicBashLauncher/README.md

 ## Issues and Suggestions

+**Do note that I don't have a Deck, so you may encounter Deck-specific issues.**

 Before submitting an issue :

 - Make sure you've run the game from Heroic atleast once